 Study of the effective and efficient production of goods and services in both nonprofit and for profit organizations with emphasis on planning and scheduling of operations, design of production systems, allocation of resources including manpower, equipment, and control.
-Prerequisites: STAT 281, BIS 190 or equivalent (offered on demand).
+Prerequisites: STAT 281 (required for Management and Business majors) or STAT 269, CIS 190 or equivalent (offered on demand).